revers3everything/silentcaptcha/README.md

 # SilentCaptcha Tool

-It is a tool that automates the solving of CAPTCHAs to perform brute-force attacks on login pages protected by CAPTCHAs.
-It solves CAPTCHAs on websites protected with reCAPTCHA, using Selenium and the noCaptcha extension.
-The tool automatically solves the CAPTCHAs.
+It is a tool that automates the solving of CAPTCHAs to perform brute-force attacks on login pages.
+It solves CAPTCHAs on websites protected with Google reCAPTCHA, using Selenium and the noCaptcha extension.
 It is ideal for educational and research purposes in controlled environments, enabling brute-force attacks and bypassing CAPTCHA protection since the solving process is automated with this bot.

 ![silentCaptcha](https://github.com/user-attachments/assets/79502eb7-6e91-4279-a351-220646bcfec4)